-In AnQi CMS, in order to enhance the reading experience of long articles and the page SEO effect, we usually hope to display a list of internal titles (H1, H2, etc.) on the side or above the article content on the article detail page, which is what we commonly refer to as the article table of contents or navigation.This not only makes it convenient for readers to quickly jump to the chapters of interest, but also helps search engines better understand the structure of the article.
+In Anqi CMS, in order to enhance the reading experience and page SEO effect of long articles, we usually hope to display a list of internal titles (H1, H2, etc.) on the side or above the article content on the article detail page, which is what we usually call the article catalog or navigation.This makes it convenient for readers to quickly jump to the chapters of interest, and also helps search engines better understand the structure of the article.

-The AnQi CMS provides a very convenient way to implement this feature, with its core strength lying in its powerful template tags and content field extraction capabilities.
+AnQi CMS provides a very convenient way to implement this function, the core lies in its powerful template tags and content field extraction capabilities.

-Understand how the Aanqi CMS processes the structure of article content
+Understand how AnQi CMS handles the structure of article content

-When publishing or editing articles on the AnQi CMS backend, you can easily set the title hierarchy within the article using the rich text editor, such as H1, H2, H3, etc.The system also intelligently parses these structural information while saving the article content and stores them as callable fields of the article.ContentTitles.
+When publishing or editing articles on Anqi CMS backend, you can easily set the title levels within the article using the rich text editor, such as H1, H2, H3, etc.The system saves the article content while also intelligently parsing this structural information and storing it as a callable field of the article.This is the key fieldContentTitles.

 Steps to implement the title list on the article detail page.